berkayk/laravel-onesignal/README.md

 `$userId` is the user's unique external id (custom id) added by the user where he/she is registered for notifications.
 Read https://documentation.onesignal.com/docs/add-user-data-tags for additional details.
 `$url` , `$data` , `$buttons` and `$schedule` fields are exceptional.
-If you provide a `$url` parameter, users will be redirecting to that url.
+If you provide a `$url` parameter, users will be redirected to that url.

 ### Sending a Notification To Segment